msummers-nr/build-main-action/README.md

 This is the primary action invoked by every repository build, this is the only dependency that must be injected into each repository.

+## TODO
+- Fork anothrNick/github-tag-action and add a tag prefix option
+-
 ## Development
 ### Updating Release
 - Commit local changes